j4orz/singularitysystems/src/preface.md

 to meet the needs of deep neural networks — most notably with the throughput performance of GPUs moving from `TFLOPS` to `PFLOPS`.
-Datacenter computing now has the goal of a machine with `EFLOPS` speed, now that that the throughput of the fastest (non-distributed) supercomputers on TOP500 are just reaching `EFLOP` levels.
+Datacenter computing now has the goal of a machine with `EFLOPS` speed, now that that the throughput of the fastest (non-distributed) supercomputers on TOP500 LINPACK workloads are just reaching `EFLOP` levels.

 ---